Echo-1 (The Whale): Part 8

 Jonas’s current virtual project was a program that he secretly worked on the first twenty years he was a starship captain.
 He derived a way of coding in his sleep and wrote a custom simulation just for himself.
-For most of the past 3 decades he has been spending half his time in this simulation.
+For most of the past 3 decades, he has been spending half his time in this simulation.
 It is called Echo-1 and it is where I came from.
-Jonas invented a system of multiplying space time in his programing.
-Virtual characters (which is what I was!) experience the program in relative real time, but the program actually progresses at ridiculously fast time frames.
-His plan was to make an in depth study of Sperm whale evolution on the planet Earth, to recreate the Earth down to the last microbe and then let the program run.
-He planned to experience first hand the evolution of echolocation in his species.
-Echo-1 is a 30 million year program designed to run from the time of the earliest echolocators to the near extinction of the terrestrial Sperm whale on Earth.
+Jonas invented a system of multiplying space-time in his programming.
+Virtual characters (which is what I was!) experience the program in relative real time, but the program actually progresses at a ridiculously fast pace.
+His plan was to make an in-depth study of Sperm whale evolution on the planet Earth, to recreate the Earth down to the last microbe, and then let the program run.
+He intended to experience first hand the evolution of echolocation in his species.
+The 30 million year program was designed to run from the time of the earliest echolocators to the near extinction of the terrestrial Sperm whale on Earth.

-Jonas built in time controls that allowed him to slow down the advancement of the program and for him to slip in and experience events in real time for himself at different moments throughout the eons.
-He had planned it so while half his brain was sleeping he could engage that lobe with the system daily, with the completion of the scenario in 30 years of in simulation time.
+Jonas built in time controls that allowed him to slow down the advancement of the program so he could slip in and experience events in real time at different moments throughout the eons.
+While half his brain was sleeping he could engage that lobe with the system daily with the completion of the scenario in 30 years of in simulation time.
 The scale and depth of the program had never been attempted before.
-Sampling through a million years of evolution for each year of the program, Jonas, was now compiling the definitive study he has always dreamed of.
+Sampling through a million years of evolution for each year of the program, Jonas, was compiling the definitive study he has always dreamed of.
 He was near the end of the program and he realized his own obsession with realness had started to turn against him.